apache/datafusion/docs/source/user-guide/sql/scalar_functions.md

 ### `chr`

-Returns the character with the specified ASCII code value.
+Returns the character with the specified ASCII or Unicode code value.

 ```
-chr(acsii)
+chr(expression)
 ```

 #### Arguments

-- **ascii**: Expression containing the ASCII code value to operate on.
+- **expression**: Expression containing the ASCII or Unicode code value to operate on.
-  Can be a constant, column, or function, and any combination of string operators.
+  Can be a constant, column, or function, and any combination of arithmetic or string operators.

 **Related functions**:
 [ascii](#ascii)